 If you do set up a foreign bank account and you are American, you need to file an ‘FBAR’ form, declaring all accounts, if the cumulative amount (all foreign accounts added together) at any time exceeds $10,000 in the prior year.
 File using TDF form 90-22.1 This is a form to the treasury.
 There is a new form this year, form 8938 – which requires you to file the amount held in foreign accounts exceeding $50,000.

 Don’t think you are being clever and “structure” your assets so that Bob holds 9,000 in one account in Malta and another $9,000 in St Vincent.
 This is reportable because the total amount exceeds $10,000.

 I shouldn’t have to say it so much, and make a big deal out of it, but there is a stigma, and many people don’t get it.

 Moving some assets outside your home country makes you safer, and diversifies your portfolio overnight.

 Your eggs should not be in one basket!

 TRUTH: Offshore world is More Relevant Than Ever

-People almost automatically associate the offshore world as one of secrecy, tax evasion, or shady business.
+People almost automatically associate the offshore world with secrecy, tax evasion, or shady business.
 NOT TRUE.

-Don’t let the government scare you into thinking you aren’t allowed to hold assets outside you home country when it is prudent and intelligent to do so.
+Don’t let the government scare you into thinking you aren’t allowed to hold assets outside your home country when it is prudent and intelligent to do so.

-The Offshore Is Changing quickly – laws are being put in place that are making it more difficult to go offshore, if you do decide to venture into the offshore world, check how we can help you along in your journey to freedom, privacy and wealth.
+The Offshore landscape is changing quickly – laws are being put in place that are making it more difficult to go offshore; so if you do decide to venture into the offshore world, check how we can help you along in your journey towards more freedom, privacy and wealth.